The-Marcy-Lab-School/swe-assessment-2-oop/README.md

 ### Question 1: Encapsulation

+Encapsulation is an essential principle of object-oriented programming.

-In your own words, explain what encapsulation means in OOP.
-Give one reason why it's useful.
+In your own words, explain what the core aspects of encapsulation are and give one reason why it's useful.

 ### Question 2: this Keyword

-Look at this code:
+Explain how the value of `this` is determined in various contexts and why it is useful.

+Use the code snippet below to support your response:

 ```jsx
 class Counter {